qundao/mirror-beautifulsoup4/doc/source/index.rst

 ``Tag``, ``NavigableString``, and ``BeautifulSoup`` cover almost everything you'll see in an HTML or XML file, but there are a few leftover bits.
-The only one you'll probably ever need to worry about is the comment::
+The main one you'll probably encounter is the comment::

  markup = "<b><!--Hey, buddy.
 Want to buy a used parser?--></b>"